casangi/casadocs/markdown/imaging/synthesis-imaging/data-weighting.md

 *Summary:* The natural weighting scheme gives equal weight to all samples.
 Since usually, lower spatial frequencies are sampled more often than the higher ones, the inner uv-plane will have a significantly higher density of samples and hence signal-to-noise than the outer uv-plane.
 The resulting \"density-upweighting\" of the inner uv-plane will produce the largest angular resolution and can sometimes result in undesirable structure in the PSF which reduces the accuracy of the minor cycle.
 However, at the location of a source, this method preserves the natural point-source sensitivity of the instrument.

 For *weighting=\'natural\'*, visibilities are weighted only by the data weights, which are calculated during filling and calibration and should be equal to the inverse noise variance on that visibility.
-Imaging weight $w_i$ of sample []{.cmmi-10x-x-109}$\dot\imath$ is given by:
+Imaging weight $w_i$ of sample $\dot\imath$ is given by:

 $w_i = \omega_i = \frac{1}{{\sigma_i}^2}$